 Our pricing page does a pretty good job of surmising what we do.
 Everything, basically.
 From cross-processing medium format film to developing disposable cameras, we can handle it all, and sell you a camera.

 As many as you want.
-We don't recommend taking films further than three stops if you wish to maintain quality, but we're all for experimentation, and we'll do exactly as you ask.
+We don't recommend taking film further than three stops if you wish to maintain quality, but we're all for experimentation, and we'll do exactly as you ask.
 With that said, Racquet Film are not liable for the unsavoury results you'll likely end up with ! 🙂

 We recommend sending us an email or using anything on the ‘contact us’ page.
 You can also hit us up on Instagram: @racquetstudio.

 We’re always doing something film-related, but between Racquet Studio (professional photography services) and Racquet Film (a film photography lab) we’re pretty busy.
 Our regular hours are listed on the contact us page.